The Accuracy Of Current ADHD Statistics

 World Psychiatry came out with a study that suggested ADHD is diagnosed in other countries.
 It may be more commonly diagnosed in the US due to mental health stigmas in certain cultures.

-As ADHD becomes more well-known, doctors may gain more information and diagnose it more frequently.
+As attention-deficit/hyperactivity disorder becomes more well-known, doctors may gain more information and diagnose it more frequently.

 There are numerous ways that ADHD may manifest.
 Additionally, ADHD can be diagnosed in children and adults.
 To some, the condition is considered neurodiversity and not a disability.

-While it is not life-threatening, ADHD affects can be impactful.
+While it is not life-threatening, ADHD effects can be impactful.
 Children who can't concentrate might not retain information at school and struggle to pass tests, learn new concepts, or focus on materials.
 Adults might have a difficult time holding down jobs or focusing on work.
-They may have issues with their self-esteem or experience co-occurring conditions like substance use disorder or anxiety.
+They may have issues with their self-esteem or experience co-occurring conditions.
+One review of studies looking at comorbid mental health disorders in adults with ADHD compared to those without ADHD found that substance use disorder was the most common comorbid psychiatric disorder, followed by mood disorders and anxiety disorders.

 Although these symptoms can be distressing, ADHD is treatable in many cases, and assistive technology could benefit those who hope to adapt their environment to fit their needs.
 Additionally, accommodations are often available at work and in educational settings within the US and some other countries.

-While ADHD research continues to discuss what might cause ADHD, several factors could play a role.
+While ADHD research continues to discuss what might cause this disorder, several factors could play a role.
 One study shows that ADHD has a hereditary rate of 74% or more, meaning parents may be likely to pass it on to their children.
+The average age of diagnosis for ADHD in the U.S. is seven.

 Children might also develop ADHD symptoms from lifestyle or differing needs.
 In a fast-paced environment, attention span could be lessened, especially as short-form video content and social media become more popular.